-Theoretical physicist and Nobel laureate Kip Thorne will be the 2019 Frey Foundation Distinguished Visiting Professor and deliver a free lecture in Memorial Hall on Thursday, February 21 at 5:30 p.m.
-The lecture is titled “My Romance with the Warped Side of the Universe: From Black Holes and Wormholes to Time Travel and Gravitational Waves.”
+Theoretical physicist and Nobel laureate Kip Thorne will be the 2019 Frey Foundation Distinguished Visiting Professor, giving a free lecture that will be an engaging evening of stellar science for all audiences.
+The lecture will be titled, ““My Romance with the Warped Side of the Universe: From Black Holes and Wormholes to Time Travel and Gravitational Waves.”

 The Frey Lecture is part of the A Constellation of Cosmos Events at Carolina, a joint series of related events by the College of Arts & Sciences with the Morehead Planetarium and Science Center and PlayMakers Repertory Company.
 The events include: